Tici22/Tici22/README.md

 - 📚 I love learning new technologies, frameworks and experimenting with tools.
 - 🌱 Currently expanding my skills in **game development** (Unity, Godot).
 - 📙  Broadening knowledge regarding C#(ASP.NET).
+- 👀 I’m looking to collaborate on various projects and learn more about different languages

   ---
 ### 🧠 Tech & Languages I Know